phelelani/nf-rnaSeqCount/README.md

 --mode       STRING    To specify which step of the workflow you are running (see https://github.com/phelelani/nf-rnaSeqCount).
                        Available options:
 				"prep.Containers"   : For downloading Singularity containers used in this workflow.
-				"prep.STARIndex"    : For indexing your reference genome using STAR.
-				"prep.BowtieIndex"  : For indexing your reference genome using Bowtie2.
+				"prep.Indexes"    : For indexing your reference genome using STAR and Bowtie2.
 				"run.ReadQC"        : For performing general QC on your reads using FastQC.
 				"run.ReadTrimming"  : For trimming low quality bases and removing adapters from your reads using Trimmmomatic.
 				"run.ReadAlignment" : For aligning your reads to your reference genome using STAR.